Columbus Felony Attorney

 Depending on the value of the property stolen, theft may be considered to be anything from a 5th degree felony to a 1st degree felony.
 4

-In Ohio, if you receive, and then keep or dispose of, property that has been taken against its owner’s permission or knowledge, then you can be found guilt of receiving stolen property.
+In Ohio, if you receive, keep, or dispose of property that has been taken against its owner's permission or knowledge, then you can be found guilty of receiving stolen property.
 This has to be done intentionally.

-You are can also be found guilty of having committed a crime if you buy stolen property or possess stolen property.
+You can also be found guilty if you buy stolen property or possess stolen property.

 Drug Crimes – Drug Abuse and Related Crimes

-Drug related crimes include possession of drug paraphernalia, drug tampering, illegal manufacture of drugs, drug trafficking and possession of controlled substances.
+Drug related crimes include possession of controlled substances or drug paraphernalia, drug tampering or trafficking, and illegal manufacture of drugs.
 If you commit any of these crimes, you may be tried by either the state court or the federal court, or in rare cases by both.
 If one were to come across this situation, then they might need a drug crimes attorney las vegas, or an attorney from the state in which they are tried to handle the case.

-In the state of Ohio, you are guilty of committing assault if you knowingly cause harm, attempt to cause harm, or recklessly cause harm to someone or someone’s unborn.
-A simple assault, as such, is usually a misdemeanor.
-However, if assault is committed against an officer, a firefighter or a medical professional, it is considered to be a felony of the 4th degree.
+In the state of Ohio, you are guilty of committing assault if you knowingly cause harm, attempt to cause harm, or recklessly cause harm to someone or someone's unborn.
+A simple assault is usually a misdemeanor.
+However, if assault is committed against an officer, a firefighter, or a medical professional, it is considered to be a felony of the 4th degree.

 An aggravated assault is assault committed with passion or great rage as a driver.
 Aggravated assault, as compared to assault, involves serious injuries on the part of the victim.
 If you are accused of committing aggravated assault, you will be charged with a 3rd degree or a 4th degree felony, depending on the details of your case.
 7